cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

-Yet consider when those people laid the groundwork for a library science nearly 100 years ago, librarians only managed print and the primary means of accessing print collections was through a physical building.
+Yet consider when those people laid the groundwork for a library science nearly 100 years ago, librarians only managed print, and the primary means of accessing print collections was through a physical building.
 With the introduction of computer systems in the 1960s and with better networking technologies in the 1980s and 1990s,